thiago-a-souza/MongoDB/README.md

 ### Cursors

 The *find* command returns a cursor of objects, and it's up to the API to handle the results.
-Mongo shell automatically displays the first 20 documents, and the *it* command displays the next 20 results.
-However, if the command is not executed in mongo shell, the items should be iterated manually to display the results.
+Mongo shell automatically displays the first 20 documents, and the ***it*** command displays the next 20 results.
+However, if the command is not executed in mongo shell, the items should be iterated manually to display them.

 ```
 // looping through the cursor result